 Djibouti states that it has not used, produced, or stockpiled cluster munitions.

 The Republic of Djibouti signed the Convention on Cluster Munitions on 30 July 2010.

-Djibouti participated in some meetings of the Oslo Process that created the convention.
-It did not attend the Oslo signing conference in December 2008, but signed at the UN in New York in July 2010 after making several positive statements in support of the convention.
+Djibouti participated in several meetings of the Oslo Process that created the convention.
+It did not attend the Oslo Signing Conference in December 2008, but signed the convention at the UN in New York in July 2010 after making several positive statements in support of the convention.

-Djibouti voted in favor of a key UN General Assembly (UNGA) resolution in December 2020 that urges states outside the convention to “join as soon as possible.”
+Djibouti voted in favor of the key United Nations General Assembly (UNGA) resolution in December 2021 that urged states outside the convention to “join as soon as possible.”
 It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Djibouti is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons (CCW).

 Djibouti has stated several times that it has not used, produced, or stockpiled cluster munitions.

 In 2017, a representative from Djibouti confirmed the government’s desire to ratify the convention, but did not provide any further information.
 Cluster Munition Coalition (CMC) meeting with Houmed-Gaba Maki, Counsellor, Permanent Mission of the Republic of Djibouti to the UN in Geneva, Geneva, 25 April 2017.
 Notes by the CMC.
 Previously, in 2012, Djibouti said that ratification of the convention was underway, but provided no further details.
 Statement of Djibouti, Convention on Cluster Munitions Third Meeting of States Parties, Oslo, 13 September 2012.